mciach/masserstein/README.md

+Magnetstein has been moved to another repository and therefore version available here may not be the latest one.
+For the latest version of Magnetstein, go to the [new repository](https://github.com/BDomzal/magnetstein).

 # Magnetstein

 This repository contains software tools which allow to compare nuclear magnetic resonance (NMR) spectra and estimate proportions of components in mixture using the Wasserstein distance.